FRRouting/frr/doc/user/kernel.rst

      kernel information.

 - routing socket / Netlink
-     On recent Linux kernels (2.0.x and 2.2.x), there is a kernel/user communication support called `Netlink`.
-It makes asynchronous communication between kernel and FRR possible, similar to a routing socket on BSD systems.
+     Netlink first appeard in Linux kernel 2.0.
+It makes asynchronous communication between the kernel and FRR possible, similar to a routing socket on BSD systems.

-     Before you use this feature, be sure to select (in kernel configuration) the kernel/Netlink support option 'Kernel/User network link driver' and 'Routing messages'.

-     Today, the :file:`/dev/route` special device file is obsolete.
 Netlink communication is done by reading/writing over Netlink socket.

-     After the kernel configuration, please reconfigure and rebuild FRR.
-You can use Netlink as a dynamic routing update channel between FRR and the kernel.